tensorflow/tfjs/tfjs-react-native/README.md

 }
 ```

-The `asyncStorageIO` function returns an io handler that can be used to save an load models
+The `asyncStorageIO` function returns an io handler that can be used to save and load models
 to and from AsyncStorage.

 ### bundleResourceIO(modelArchitecture: Object, modelWeights: number)